cenote/jasperstarter/README.md

   * Download JasperStarter from [Sourceforge][]
   * Extract the distribution archive to any directory on your system.
-  * Add the _./bin_ directoy of your installation to your searchpath.
+  * Add the _./bin_ directory of your installation to your searchpath.

   * or just invoke _setup.exe_ on Windows